NingKuang/azure-content/articles/virtual-machines/virtual-machines-linux-diagnostic-extension.md

 ## Introduction

-The Linux Diagnostic Extension helps a user monitor the Linux VMs running on Microsoft Azure, with the following functionalities:
+The Linux Diagnostic Extension helps a user monitor the Linux VMs running on Microsoft Azure by:

 - Collects and uploads Linux VM's system performance, diagnostic, and syslog data to user’s storage table.
 - Enables user to customize the data metrics that will be collected and uploaded.